mlouarn/RCsparql/queries_examples/readme.md

 |comparing_target.rq| Compare the TF-Gene relations and their score, for a given TF across two Tissues |
 |finding_target.rq| To find the target of a specific TF in a given Tissue |
 |comparing_regulator.rq | Compare the regulator and their regulation score, for two given Genes across two Tissues |
+|tissues_samples.rq| Give the list of tissues dans their corresponding samples
 |Limit_exp_conditions.rq| Get the name of the samples limited to a Tissue for patient over 55yo |